HealthInfo Canterbury

 It happens mainly if you inject insulin, but it can also happen with some tablets.

 A hypo can happen quickly, and you need to treat it immediately.
-If you don't treat your hypo, you can become unconscious.
+If you do not treat your hypo, you can become unconscious.

 Test your blood glucose level then follow the self-care advice below.

-Tell your whānau (family) and friends how to treat a hypo so they can help you if you can't help yourself.
+Tell your whānau (family) and friends how to treat a hypo so they can help you if you cannot help yourself.
 If you're unconscious, they should:

-You can get hypoglycaemia if you haven't eaten for a long time, have given yourself too much insulin or exercised hard without having any extra food.
+You can get hypoglycaemia if you have not eaten for a long time, have given yourself too much insulin or exercised hard without having any extra food.

 If you're having a hypo, you're likely to have some or all of the following symptoms: